-174 See, e.g., V Sundararajan & Luca Errico, Islamic Financial Institutions and Products in the Global Financial System: Key Issues in Risk Management and Challenges Ahead, IMF Working Paper WP/02/192, (Nov.
+182 See, e.g., V Sundararajan & Luca Errico, Islamic Financial Institutions and Products in the Global Financial System: Key Issues in Risk Management and Challenges Ahead, IMF Working Paper WP/02/192, (Nov.
 2002) (describing problems of applying Western risk management principles to Islamic financial products and services).

-175 See, e.g., Introduction to Reports on the International Financial Architecture - Reports of Working Groups (Oct.
+Working Groups (Oct.
 1998) ("The international financial crisis that began in Asia and has now spread to other continents lends urgency to efforts to strengthen the architecture of the international financial system.
 The importance of these efforts was first given prominence in 1995 at the Halifax summit of heads of state and government of G-7 countries, and progress since has benefited from the involvement of finance ministries and central banks from both developed and emerging market economies...
 In their discussions, Ministers and Governors stressed the importance of strengthening the international financial system through action in three key areas: enhancing transparency and accountability; strengthening domestic financial systems; and managing international financial crises.")